Pareena's father involved in car-bike crash

 Mr Thawee agreed to go to the Photharam police station, where he agreed to pay medical bills and repairs to the teenager's bike.

-According to the Facebook page of the Sawang Ratchaburi rescue team, which was the first on the scene, Mr Thawee might have ben trying to escape before police arrived.
+According to the Facebook page of the Sawang Ratchaburi rescue team, which was the first on the scene, Mr Thawee might have been trying to escape before police arrived.

 After that, he turned left to the canal road where the rescuers' vehicle was parked, blocking his way.
 He honked the horn for the vehicle to move but police finally arrived.